thecturner/jankins/QUICKSTART.md

 1. Try the built-in prompts (`investigate_failure`, `check_job_health`)
 2. Explore all 25+ tools in README.md
 3. Customize with your own prompts
-4. Set up in your MCP client
+4. Set up in your AI assistant (Claude, Copilot, etc.)